matthewc0913/sep11-freedom-project/blog/entry06.md

 ## Content

 ## EDP
+I am currently in the fifth of the engineering design process, where the main goal is to create a prototype.
+Why I think I am in this step in the **Engineering Design Process** is I have been creating a prototype for the project.
+The problem that I have is that I need to make a website that can uses elements from Javascript and use it in working website.
+I have been making a websit using the.
+The next stage is to Test and evaluate the prototype to resovle the issue and fix problems that I have.
+This is why I am on the fifth stage of the **Engineering Design Process.**

 ## Skills
 Some skills that I’ve learned since working on the last blog are **Time management**, and **Creativity**.